julieanneco/predictingHDI/README.md

 ```
 <img src="https://github.com/julieanneco/predictingHDI/blob/photos/matrix1.png?raw=true" alt="Correlation Matrix" width="650">

 The strength of the correlation is indicated by the pies.
-Blue indicates a positive correlation and red indicated a negative correlation.
+Blue indicates a positive correlation and red indicates a negative correlation.
 It is easy to see variables with strong correlation to HDI and I have outlined each of them.
-Using only these variables, I can now take a deeper look at the regression.
+Using only these variables, I then took a deeper look at the regression.
 I created a data frame <b>predict.hdi</b> to further narrow down the data that will be used for building a prediction model.
-Looking at a matrix of scatterplots, there is clear regression within the variables.
+Looking at a matrix of scatterplots, there is obvious regression to HDI for the variables selected.

 <img src="https://github.com/julieanneco/predictingHDI/blob/photos/matrix2.png?raw=true" alt="Scatterplot Matrix" width="650">

-Individually, each variable has strong linear regression and low p-values.
+Individually, each variable shows strong linear regression and low p-values.
 The only variable with more of an exponential trend is GDP Per Capita.
-For the model, I removed outliers, but chose to include this variable because GDP, while not the only factor, can be a key indicator in determining human development.
+For the final model, I explored outliers and ultimately chose to include GDP per captia because, while not the only factor, it is a key economic development indicator.

 <img align="left" src="https://github.com/julieanneco/predictingHDI/blob/photos/birth.png?raw=true" alt="birth rate" width="350">
 <br />